 The syllabus for prelims is of three sections, as mentioned below:

 The English language syllabus for the SBI clerk exam is Basic English.
 It is not much.
 One must have proper knowledge of English grammar and vocabulary.
-In this section, an applicant can either score very easily if practised right or make the maximum mistakes given the grammatical errors and mistakes.
-The topics that include are: Reading Comprehension, Fill in the Blanks, Synonyms, Antonyms, Sentence Rearrangement and Correction, Idioms and Phrases, Vocabulary, and miscellaneous.
+In this section, an applicant can either score very easily if practiced right or make the maximum mistakes given the grammatical errors and mistakes.
+The topics that include Reading Comprehension, Fill in the Blanks, Synonyms, Antonyms, Sentence Rearrangement and Correction, Idioms and Phrases, Vocabulary, and miscellaneous.

 - Equation and Algebra, Data interpretation, work and time, Volume and Surface Area, Upstream and Downstream, Time and Distance, Simplification, Indices, Stocks and Shares, Simple Interest and Compound Interest.